How to Care for Your Christmas Cactus

-Things can get confusing since there are three types of holiday cacti: Christmas, Thanksgiving and Easter.
+Things can get confusing since there are three types of holiday cacti: Christmas, Thanksgiving, and Easter.
 Each cacti blooms around the holiday it's named after.
 Christmas cacti have hanging branches composed of flat green leaves and rounded teeth.
-They produce red, pink, white, or purple flowers that bloom at the ends of these branches (which may reach up to 3 feet!).
-Each flower-which is typically about 3 inches long-lasts for several days, though the entire flowering period typically spans about two weeks.
+They produce red, pink, white, or purple flowers that bloom at the ends of these branches (which may reach up to three feet!).
+Each flower-which is typically about three inches long-lasts for several days, though the entire flowering period typically spans about two weeks.

 To ensure your Christmas cactus gets enough moisture, Satch recommends checking the soil.
-When the top layer of soil feels dry, or when its leaves start to wrinkle is when you should give your plant a good drink.
+When the top layer of soil feels dry, or when its leaves start to wrinkle, is when you should give your plant a good drink.
 Make sure that your cactus is properly potted with lightweight soil that allows for drainage into a planter with holes at the base.
-But warning, never let your cactus sit in water, which can lead to root rot.
-Another tip: fertilize every two weeks during active growth.
-And if your home is particularly dry, place a shallow bowl of water nearby to help humidify the air.
+One word of warning: Never let your cactus sit in water, which can lead to root rot.
+Another important tip: Fertilize every two weeks during active growth.
+If your home is particularly dry, place a shallow bowl of water nearby to help humidify the air.
 Christmas cactus love bright, indirect sunlight.
 Just make sure to avoid direct sunlight which can burn the leaves.

-In order for those stunning flowers your cactus needs the right conditions, this includes short days and long (dark) nights.
+In order for those stunning flowers to appear, your cactus needs the right conditions.
+This includes short days and long (dark) nights.
 Six to eight weeks before Christmas, place your cactus in a completely dark area (like the garage or basement, where house lights won't be on) for 12 hours each night, then carry it to a sunny spot to expose it to 10 hours of daylight.
 If for some reason buds don't form, Satch recommends bringing your plant closer to a window, as this is your plant's way of telling you that the daytime light isn't bright enough.